Cyclone Fani

-Extremely Severe Cyclonic Storm Fani (/ˈfɒniː/ Foni) (Note: The name was contributed by Bangladesh and means 'hood of a snake'.) was the worst tropical cyclone to strike the Indian state of Odisha since the 1999 Odisha cyclone.
-The second named storm and the first severe cyclonic storm of the 2019 North Indian Ocean cyclone season, Fani originated from a tropical depression that formed west of Sumatra in the Indian Ocean on 26th April.
-Vertical wind shear initially hindered the storm's development, but conditions became more favorable for Fani on 30th April.
-Fani rapidly intensified, as a result, peaking at an Extremely Severe Cyclonic Storm with winds of 215 km/h (130 mph).
-The Joint Typhoon Warning Center (JTWC) assessed its peak as a Category 5-equivalent intensity with winds of 280 km/h (175 mph), making it the strongest north Indian Ocean tropical cyclone on record in terms of 1-minute sustained winds.
-Fani slightly weakened before making landfall in Odisha a few days later.
-Its convective structure rapidly degraded thereafter, degenerating into a remnant low on 4th May, and dissipating on the next day.
-It was the second-costliest Northern Indian tropical cyclone on record until it was surpassed by Cyclone Amphan in 2020.
+Extremely Severe Cyclonic Storm Fani (Note: The name Fani (Bengali: ফণী; [fɔniˑ]) was contributed by Bangladesh and means "serpent, hooded snake" in Bengali.) was the strongest pre-monsoon tropical cyclone to form in the Bay of Bengal since 1991.
+The second named storm and the first severe cyclonic storm of the 2019 North Indian Ocean cyclone season, Fani originated from a tropical depression that formed west of Sumatra in the Indian Ocean on 26 April.
+Vertical wind shear initially hindered the storm's development, but conditions became more favorable for Fani on 30 April.
+Fani rapidly intensified as a result, peaking as an extremely severe cyclonic storm with 3-minute sustained winds of 215 km/h (130 mph).
+The Joint Typhoon Warning Center (JTWC) assessed its peak as a Category 5-equivalent tropical cyclone with 1-minute sustained winds of 280 km/h (175 mph), making it the strongest north Indian Ocean tropical cyclone on record in terms of 1-minute sustained winds.
+Fani weakened slightly before making landfall in Odisha a few days later.
+Its convective structure rapidly degraded thereafter, degenerating into a remnant low on 4 May, and dissipating on the next day.

-Prior to Fani's landfall, authorities in India and Bangladesh moved at least a million people each from areas within Fani's projected path onto higher ground, and into cyclone shelters, which is thought to have reduced the resultant death toll and casualties.
-Fani killed at least 89 people in eastern India and Bangladesh and caused about US$8.1 billion worth of damage in both India and Bangladesh, mostly in Odisha, in India.
+Prior to Fani's landfall, authorities in India and Bangladesh moved at least a million people each from areas within Fani's projected path onto higher ground and into cyclone shelters, which is thought to have reduced the death toll.
+Fani killed at least 81 people in eastern India and Bangladesh and caused about US$8.1 billion worth of damage in both India and Bangladesh, mostly in Odisha, in India.